alrix/xmonad_macbook_air/README.md

 Xmonad Config for MacBook Air 11
 ================================

-Contains xmonad config optimised for macbook air running Arch Linux.
+Contains xmonad config optimised for a Macbook Air 11 (Mid-2013) running Arch Linux.
 I can't take the credit for all the fancy stuff because I've simply adapted it from other people's configs.

 ![Alt text](/screenshot.png?raw=true "Screenshot")

+The config includes the media keys to spawn things like keyboard light settings, volume, etc.

 ##Dependencies

 * dzen2
 * tint2
 * conky
+* kbdlight
+* compton

 ##Additional programs